 The Colorado River has been tapped for use by humans for almost 1,500 years.

 Today, more water is exported from the Colorado River Basin than any other river basin in the United States.

 As part of its diverse environments, the Colorado River boasts more than 30 fish species found nowhere else in the world.
-However, 50 percent of all native fish and in the Colorado Basin have either gone extinct are or considered vulnerable.
+However, 50 percent of all native fish in the Colorado Basin have either gone extinct or are considered vulnerable.